aziontech/docs_en/edge-functions/index.md

    ~~~

-4. In *Function to run*, enter the name of the main function to run in the source code.
+4. In the *Function to run* field, enter the name of the main function to run in the source code.
-5. Select the initiator type, which refers to the type of module where the function will be instantiated and executed.
-In this example, Edge Application.
+5. Select the *Initiator Type*, which refers to the type of module where the function will be instantiated and executed.
+In this example, it refers to Edge Application.
-6. Access an Edge Application from your list through the top left menu and enable the Edge Functions module.
+6. Click on **Save** to save your settings.
+You return to the Edge Functions home page, where you see your list of Edge Functions.
+7. Then, access the **Products** menu, on the top left.
+Select an **Edge Application** from your list.
+8. On the *Main Settings* tab, enable the **Edge Functions** module in the *Edge Application Modules* section.
-7. On the ***Rules Engine*** tab, create or edit a Rule and in the ***Behavior*** section, in the *Then* field, select "Run Function" and associate it to the desired **Edge Function**.
+9. On the *Rules Engine* tab, create or edit a Rule and in the *Behavior* section, in the *Then* field, select **Run Function** and associate it to the desired **Edge Function**.
-8. Example of response when running the Behavior Run Function:
+10. Example of response when running the Behavior *Run Function*:

 ~~~
 Hello World!
 ~~~

-9. Use ***Real-Time Metrics*** to track metrics.
-For example, the number of Invocations of Edge Functions instances.
+9. Use ***Real-Time Metrics*** to check on your metrics.
+For example, when you want to see the number of Invocations of Edge Functions instances.

->  Fields marked with an asterisk are mandatory, as well as filling in the *Name for the Edge Function* field.
+>  Fields marked with an asterisk are required.

 ------

-## 5. Activating your Settings{#Activatingyoursettings}
+## 5. Activating your Settings{#activatingyoursettings}

 You will find the following buttons at the bottom of the screen:

-- **Is Active:** Turn on the *Is Active* button to enable your settings on the system.
+- **Active:** this option enables or disables your settings on the system.

-- **Cancel:** With this option, you return to the Data Streaming home page, also discard your edits.
+- **Cancel:** With this option, you return to the  Edge Functions home page, also discard your edits.

-- **Save:** Once your selections are complete, save your settings by clicking the *Save* button.
+- **Save:** Once your selections are complete, click on **Save** to save your settings.

+When you save your settings, you return to the Edge Functions home page, where you see your list of Edge Functions sorted by these options: *name, language, initiator type, last editor, last modified,* *ref. count* and *active*.
+By clicking on the arrows on those tabs, you can also change how your list is displayed.

 ---